Post Banner Image

 Credit: Nutexzles/Getty Images

-A trip to Astana (formerly Nur-Sultan) is unforgettable because it’s the second-coldest capital city in the world, with an average January temp of 3˚F. Many residents get around by iceskating on the Ishim River, which stays frozen for five months straight.
-Astana is far from an icy wasteland, however.
-It’s a modern city with futuristic architecture, dazzling mosques, and an abundance of shopping and entertainment complexes.
+Astana (formerly known as Nur-Sultan) holds a special distinction as one of the coldest capital cities in the world.
+The average January temperature in the capital of the Central Asian nation of Kazakhstan is a chilly 3 degrees Fahrenheit.
+During this time, many residents get around by iceskating on the Ishim River, which stays frozen for around five months of the year.
+Astana is far from a barren icy expanse, however.
+It’s a modern city filled with futuristic architecture, dazzling mosques, and an abundance of shopping and entertainment complexes to discover — as long as you don’t mind braving the cold.
 A great time to visit Astana is during the Christmas season, when you’ll find bazaars teeming with festive gifts and food.

 6. Winnipeg, Canada